 As part of a ten-ship convoy, it sailed again on October 4 and stopped at Cabcaban.
 The next day, it was at San Fernando La Union, where the ships were joined by four more ships and five escorts.
 The ships stayed close to the shoreline to prevent submarine attacks which failed since, on October 6, two of the ships were sunk.

 The ships were informed, on October 9, that American carriers were seen near Formosa and American planes were in the area.
 The decision was made to send the ships to Hong Kong.
 During this part of the trip, the ships ran into American submarines which sank two more ships.
-The Hokusen Maru arrived at Hong Kong on October 11.
+The Hokusen Maru arrived in Hong Kong on October 11.
 While it was in port, American planes bombed the harbor on October 16th.
 On October 21, the ship sailed for Takao, Formosa, arriving on October 24.

 The POWs remained on the ship until November 8, when they were disembarked.
 Camilo was taken to Toroku Camp which had been opened for them.
 The POWs were given light work to do.
 Those who were somewhat healthier worked in a sugar mill.